Below you can find a complete list of types of animals in Ireland. We currently track 233 animals in the country and add more every day!

 Native Snakes

 Even though snake species have made their way to Britain, no snake species exist in Ireland and there are no recorded fossils of snakes in the country.
+Most scientists believe that the most recent ice age, the same one that caused the Irish Elk to become extinct, led to the island being cut off by the cold surrounding seas and keeping snakes out.

-The Most Dangerous Animals In Ireland Today
+The Most Dangerous Animals In Ireland are Extinct

-Contemporary Ireland has a few dangerous types of animals.
+Contemporary Ireland has had a few dangerous types of animals.
 Until the beginning of the 18th century, however, grey wolves were common throughout much of Ireland.
 According to popular folklore, Cormac Ulfada, the most famous of the ancient High Kings of Ireland, was raised by grey wolves and was fluent in their speech.

 Wolves and humans maintained an uneasy truce until the decade after Oliver Cromwell conquered Ireland and an enormous amount of anti-wolf legislation was passed.
 Historical facts show that professional wolf hunters swarmed into Ireland from all parts of Europe, and today, wolves are extinct on the Emerald Isle.
 The last wild wolf in Ireland is reported to have been killed in 1786.